dfelinto/blender-manual/manual/render/eevee/lighting.rst

 Clip Start
    Distance from the light object at which the shadow map starts.
-   Any object before this distance will not appear to cast shadows.
+   Any object which is closer to the light than Clip Start will not cast shadows.
-   *Clip Start* will only appear for point, spot and area lights.
+   *Clip Start* is only available for point, spot and area lights.

 Bias
-   Bias applied to the depth test to reduce self shadowing artifacts.
+   Bias applied to the depth test to reduce self-shadowing artifacts.
+   This determines, what size of surface details (for example, bumps) will cast shadows on the object itself.
+   If this value is low, small bumps will cast shadows on the object's surface.
+   This might cause jagged shadow edge between the sunny and shadowy side of the object, but it can be smoothed out by turning on :doc:`Soft Shadows </render/eevee/render_settings/shadows>`

 Contact Shadows